 “If you get very irritated, you may have an allergy and should do a patch test first,” says Brown.
 “I will sometimes suggest taking a Benadryl before getting color if a client is irritated by color, especially those with platinum hair.”

-Do your salon
+Do your salon research

 If you know you’re allergic to these artificial hair dyes, look for salons near you that use organic hair color—Brown says these are usually gentler on the scalp.

-Be picky about your
+Be picky about your shampoo and conditioner

 The work doesn’t stop after your appointment is over; what you use in the shower makes just as big of a difference in your scalp’s health and irritation.
 Brown says we should be using pH balanced shampoos and moisturizing conditioners.